Knowledge@HEC: First, what challenges do women and minorities face at work?

 Diversity is about being invited to the party, inclusion is being asked to dance, pluralism is when everyone learns each other’s dances.

-Valérie Gauthier, author of “Leading With Sense: The Intuitive Power of Savoir-Relier”, Stanford University Press 2014.
+(3) Valérie Gauthier (HEC Paris), author of “Leading With Sense: The Intuitive Power of Savoir-Relier”, Stanford University Press 2014.
 Learn more and read the interview with Valérie Gauthier.

-John Mawdsley, Lionel Paolella and Rodolphe Durand, "A Competitive-Based Conformity Explanation of Firms’ Prosocial Behavior: The Case of Gender Diversity in Professional Service Firms".
+(4) John Mawdsley (HEC Paris), Lionel Paolella (Cambridge Judge Business School, PhD at HEC Paris) and Rodolphe Durand (HEC Paris), "A Competitive-Based Conformity Explanation of Firms’ Prosocial Behavior: The Case of Gender Diversity in Professional Service Firms".